2020-2021 National Executive Board

 Resident Physician Advisor

-Dr. Aquino is excited to be serving his second term on the Omega Beta Iota Executive Board as a Resident Physician Advisor.
-Dr. Aquino is currently a PGY-1 at the University of Kentucky Medical Center in Lexington, where he is training in their Integrated Child/Adult Psychiatry program.
+Dr. Aquino is excited to be serving his second term on the OBI Executive Board as a Resident Physician Advisor.
+Dr. Aquino is a recent graduate of Lincoln Memorial University- DeBusk College of Osteopathic Medicine and a current PGY-1 at the University of Kentucky Medical Center in Lexington, KY, where he is training in the Integrated Child/Adult Psychiatry program.
 He previously served as the National Membership Chair on the Executive Board for Omega Beta Iota.
 Dr. Aquino has been involved in numerous grassroots movements, including efforts to promote access to healthcare in rural areas by increasing funding for rural residency programs and telemedicine.
 After training in both Child and Adult Psychiatry at the University of Kentucky, Dr. Aquino plans to practice in Child/Adolescent Psychiatry while advocating for the needs of the same patient population in the political realm.
 Outside of medicine and activism, Dr. Aquino enjoys spending time outdoors and playing the banjo.

 Dr. Kelsie Smith